kube-object-storage/lib-bucket-provisioner/README.md

 An app pod consuming a bucket need only be aware of the Secret name and keys, and the ConfigMap name and fields.
 The app pod will not run until the bucket has been provisioned and can be accessed.
 This is true even if the pod is created prior to the OBC.

+**Note:** even though the PV-PVC design supports static provisioning, only dynamic provisioning is supported by the bucket lib at this time.

 ### Binding
 Bucket binding requires these steps before the bucket is accessible to an app pod: